dart-lang/test/doc/json_reporter.md

 contains the full metadata about a test; future events will refer to the test by its opaque ID.

+If the test is skipped, its `TestDoneEvent` will have `skipped` set to `true`.
-The test should be considered skipped if `test.metadata.skip` is `true`.
+The `test.metadata.skip` field should *not* be considered authoritative for determining whether a test is skipped.

 ### PrintEvent